thomas0sae/koottali.app.github.io/pages/EULA.md

 DISCLAIMER

 1. THE APPLICATION
-   Koottali is a piece of software created to Networking, Friendship and Social Media — and customized for iOS mobile devices ("Devices").
+   NRI Meet is a piece of software created to Networking, Friendship and Social Media — and customized for iOS mobile devices ("Devices").
 It is used to Networking, Friendship and Social Media.

 Before you can use the App, you will need to register for an account (“Account”).
 In order to create an Account you must: